 Other Single Copy Documents that are seen only by NSF and not included in the proposal seen by reviewers should be uploaded as Additional Single Copy Documents and include:

-For a separately submitted collaborative full proposal, a Postdoctoral Mentoring Plan is required as part of a lead organization separately submitted collaborative proposal when funds are requested for postdoctoral scholars in the lead organization proposal budget or in a linked non-lead organization proposal budget.
-Refer to the program solicitation for separately submitted collaborative preliminary proposal requirements related to the Postdoctoral Mentoring Plan
+For a separately submitted collaborative full proposal, a Mentoring Plan is required as part of a lead organization separately submitted collaborative proposal when funds are requested for postdoctoral scholars or graduate students in the lead organization proposal budget or in a linked non-lead organization proposal budget.
+Refer to the program solicitation for separately submitted collaborative preliminary proposal requirements related to the Mentoring Plan

-The lead organization's PI, co-PI, and OAU will receive an email notifying them when requested funding for postdoctoral scholars is added for the first time or is removed entirely from the collaborative proposal set.
+The lead organization's PI, co-PI, and OAU will receive an email notifying them when requested funding for postdoctoral scholars or graduate students is added for the first time or is removed entirely from the collaborative proposal set.

-For full single submission collaborative proposals (i.e., single submission proposal with subaward), a Postdoctoral Mentoring Plan is required when funds are requested for postdoctoral scholars in any of the proposal's budgets.
-Refer to the program solicitation for separately submitted collaborative preliminary proposal requirements related to the Postdoctoral Mentoring Plan.
+For full single submission collaborative proposals (i.e., single submission proposal with subaward), a Mentoring Plan is required when funds are requested for postdoctoral scholars or graduate students in any of the proposal's budgets.
+Refer to the program solicitation for separately submitted collaborative preliminary proposal requirements related to the Mentoring Plan.

 = Has access